Spottyfriend/communism/recs.md

 It is *always* recommended to read, listen, or watch and discuss these recommendations together with members of your community - friends, colleagues, flatmates, fellow union members etc. Much more understanding is gained via this method, and developing your own thoughts and critiques of these recommendations is made easier.

 For any recommendation you wish to read/listen to/watch but do not wish to purchase, please refer to the trusted methods of internet media piracy listed [here](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/index/).
-Otherwise, links for books direct to the publishers' website.
+Otherwise, links for books direct to the publishers' website or reputable bookshops.

+First recommendation. ***Join and become active in an organisation: a union, a tenants' organisation, an anti-raids organisation, a police/prison abolitionist organisation, a radical mutual aid organisation, etc.***

 <!-- toc -->